- What to Look for in a Beard Brush?

 Their beard brush kit though, I think is their most impressive release so far.

 Within this nice looking gift-box, comes a two piece set of beard brushes.
-A smaller one with a handle that is perfect for mustache, and a larger brush for overall beard brushing.
+A smaller one with a handle that is perfect for the mustache, and a larger brush for overall beard brushing.

 For a really low price-mark, Hunter Jack has managed to give us two brushes, with quality design and wood, and 100% boar bristles.
 Not bad, and well-deserving of the #5 spot.